The Proxy status of a DNS record affects how Cloudflare treats incoming traffic to that record.

+CNAME record is Proxied — also known as being orange-clouded — DNS queries for these will resolve to Cloudflare Anycast IPs instead of their original DNS target.
 This means that all requests intended for proxied hostnames will go to Cloudflare first and then be forwarded to your origin server.

 For enhanced security, we recommend rolling your origin IP addresses at your hosting provider after your zone has been activated.
 This action prevents your origin IPs from being leaked during onboarding.